-- Provide your toddler with washable felts and crayons, lots of paper, glue sticks instead of white glue, stickers, stamps, etc. and let them be creative while you work with older children.
+Provide your toddler with washable felts and crayons, lots of paper, glue sticks instead of white glue, reusable stickers, stamps, etc. and let them be creative while you work with older children.
 I also have some colouring and preschool activity books that Jade uses, as well as a school “notebook” just like her sisters.
 A whiteboard or chalkboard can be fun too.

 Use a scanner/printer or photo copier to copy fun pages the school-age kids are doing and let your toddler do the same work and feel included.

 Buy clip boards for all of your kids (even the 1-year-old).
 You can use them at the park, beach, in the car… endless possibilities for a bit of school and PLAY TIME!

 Do you like kids crowding in on you or do you need your space?
 Can you hold the toddler while teaching the older kids or do you prefer if the toddler has his or her own space?
 Know when you work best together and plan school for optimal times.
 A happy family is always better the stressed school time!